zeta-chain/docs/docs/architecture/zetacored/zetacored_keys.md

     kwallet     Uses KDE Wallet Manager as a credentials management application. pass        Uses the pass command line utility to store and retrieve keys. test        Stores keys insecurely to disk.
-It does not prompt for a password to be unlocked and it should be use only for testing purposes.
+It does not prompt for a password to be unlocked and it should be used only for testing purposes.

 kwallet and pass backends depend on external tools.
 Refer to their respective documentation for more
 information: